Local History, Obituaries and Genealogy Resources

 The Obituary Index allows you to search for names of people whose obituaries appeared in the Hanover Post from 1897 to the 1950s.
 It is the work of our library volunteers and staff including Bill Williams, Bill vanKeuren, Joan Reid, Joan Weiler, Josiane Hyatt, Theresa Seim, Lauren Butchart, Valli Arumugam, and others.

 The index is available in the library, or online.
 You may find all the information you need in the index.
 If you do need more, you may use the request form to ask for a copy of the original obituary from our archives.
-(There will be a charge per copy requested.)
+Charges will apply for this service.
+Please see our current fee schedule for more information.

 Fees for research and printing